-- .
-Grades, in any course, of FIN, WN, WU, or F that have not been removed from the cumulative GPA by the repetition of the course with a grade of C or better - Holding office in student government or on publications, sitting on College committees, or engaging in varsity sports (club activities should also be limited)
+- Grades, in any course, of FIN, WN, WU, or F that have not been removed from the cumulative GPA by the repetition of the course with a grade of C or better - Holding office in student government or on publications, sitting on College committees, or engaging in varsity sports (club activities should also be limited) (Fall 2018)

 Violations of GPA probation will result in automatic dismissal at the end of the semester.
-Registration for subsequent semesters will be withheld.
 Students who are dismissed must remain separated from the College for a minimum period of one semester.
 The deadline for submitting appeals to the appropriate committee on academic standing for reinstatement for the fall semester is April 1; for the spring semester, November 1.
 Students must also file a reentry application with the Office of the Registrar.

 All applications for reinstatement should be submitted to the appropriate committee on academic standing based on the student's official major.
-Students admitted as new freshmen in the fall 2001 semester or later are admitted to the College and not to a specific school.
-Until they have been admitted to a specific school, they must file their appeals with the Joint Committee on Academic Standing through the Center for Academic Advisement.
+Until they have been admitted to a specific school, they must file their appeals with the Joint Committee on Academic Standing through the Office for Undergraduate Advisement and Orientation .
 Each application should include documentation that supports the student's appeal for reinstatement.
-It is recommended that students meet with an advisor in the Center for Academic Advisement prior to filing the appeal for reinstatement.
+It is recommended that students meet with an advisor in the Office for Undergraduate Advisement and Orientation prior to filing the appeal for reinstatement.

 Be advised that all recipients of financial assistance must be making satisfactory pursuit and progress toward a degree.
 There are different formulas used to make this determination, one for federal aid programs and one for TAP.
 The GPA requirements for financial assistance differ from the College's scholarship requirements.
-Please consult the Financial Aid Office for Satisfactory Academic Progress requirements for state and federal financial aid programs.
+Please consult the Office of Financial Aid Services for Satisfactory Academic Progress requirements for state and federal financial aid programs.